constantgillet/NOVA-Convert/README.md

 - It will allow your assistant to convert yards to meters
 - It will allow your assistant to convert pounds to kilograms
+- It will allow your assistant to convert centimeters to meters

 ## Support and contribution